qbic-projects/MetaAnalyzer/README.md

 ## Species
 For species only _Homo sapiens_ is allowed to be listed.
 For data from another species in the same study, make a separate submission using the suiting non-human host metadata scheme.

+# Funding
+This work was funded by the German Center for Infection Research.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).